-Aaron Stalnaker, Anne Monius, Augustine, Ayn Rand, Ch'an/Zen, Charles Tilly, Confucius, Graham Harman, Hanumān, Herbert Fingarette, Immanuel Kant, Pali suttas, Paul and Patricia Churchland, Quentin Meillassoux, René Descartes, skholiast (blogger), Speculative Realism, Tattvārtha Sūtra, technology, Ted Slingerland, Xunzi, Yoga Sūtras
+Aaron Stalnaker, Anne Monius, Augustine, Ayn Rand, Chan/Zen 禪, Charles Tilly, Confucius, Edward (Ted) Slingerland, Graham Harman, Hanumān, Herbert Fingarette, Immanuel Kant, Pali suttas, Paul and Patricia Churchland, Quentin Meillassoux, René Descartes, skholiast (blogger), Speculative Realism, Tattvārtha Sūtra, technology, Xunzi, Yoga Sūtras

 I’ve lately been trying to start understanding Speculative Realism, a contemporary movement within “continental” philosophy.
 Speculative Realism is of particular interest to me because, it seems, it is one of the first philosophical movements whose social network is focused on the Web.
 (One of its leading thinkers, Graham Harman, has his own regularly updated blog.)
 This is not yet the future I’ve been starting to imagine where the Web replaces universities and book publishing as philosophy’s institutional locus, since most if not all Speculative Realists are academics.
 Still, it’s an interesting first step.

 Now what about the content of Speculative Realism, the ideas?
 It’s a difficult school of thought and I’ve only scratched the surface, by scanning of some of the websites.
 I am certainly not in a place to evaluate this emerging tradition’s arguments, not yet at least.
 But to help myself and others think through what Speculative Realism might mean, I’d like to try some preliminary comparison – what Charles Tilly would call “individualizing” comparison, the attempt to understand one phenomenon by drawing connections to others.